What are cookies and why do we use them?

-Any such tailored ads placed on our behalf will contain information on or near them that informs you about the third party delivering you the ads and how to opt-out of receiving such ads in the future.
-If you do not see any such information about how to opt out of receiving such ads, you are likely receiving a generic ad that was not specifically targeted towards you.
-If you wish to not have your information used for the purpose of serving you targeted ads from us and our TRUSTe-compliant partners, you may opt-out by clicking here and here (you must do both to opt-out).
-If you are a Facebook user and would like to opt out of receiving Facebook ads personalized based on the websites you visit, please click here.
-Please note that these links do not opt you out of being served advertising entirely.
-You will continue to receive generic ads that may not be as relevant to you.
+Any interest-based advertising placed on Ancestry’s behalf will contain information on or near them that informs you about the third party delivering you the ads and how to opt out of receiving similar ads from that party in the future.
+If you do not see any information about how to opt out of receiving these ads, you are likely receiving a generic ad that was not specifically targeted towards you.
+Please find a list below of some of our third parties cookie here.

 To opt out of receiving: